Webcretaire/Scheduleno/README.md

 - **--timeout (-t) :** Timeout for each job, the expected format is similar to GNU's timeout utility.
 Defaults to 1 day (1d)

+- **--safety-free-ram (-r) :** If the amount of free RAM on your system becomes lower than this value (specified in bytes), scheduleno will abort.
+Disabled by default (-1)

 - **--help (-h) :** Display help message and exit